“Business starts with how you treat people.”

 While I’m lucky I got to learn from an amazing entrepreneur like my grandmother and a small business owner turned determined philanthropist like my mother, I’m even more grateful that, as a father, I get to see my daughter, Amelia, inspired by the same lessons that inspired, and continue to inspire, me.

 Just like me, Amelia has been raised by strong women.
-My wife, Stacy Sawalich, is one of the most selfless people I know.
-She gave up her own career to be 100% there for our kids.
+Amelia’s mom is one of the most selfless people I know.
+Stacy gave up her own career to be 100% there for our kids.
 She is their biggest cheerleader, coach and inspiration.
 She’s taught Amelia you can do anything you want to if you put your mind to it.
 There will always be people who want to minimize your talents, but if you believe in yourself and you work hard, no one can limit you but you.
 Everything you want to achieve can be accomplished through hard work and a positive attitude, and the strong women in her life have all been great examples of this.

 From her great-grandmother to her grandmother to her mother, and so many other women who are her role models, Amelia has soaked up all of their lessons and exemplifies what it means to put people before business.
 The one lesson Amelia has truly embodied from these strong female leaders is everything in life starts with caring.
 Amelia is using this lesson to blaze her own trail as a servant leader, helping others and making the world a better place.
 As a father, I can’t imagine a legacy greater than that.